Scientia11/Phishing-Email-Triage/Phishing-Samples/Sample-04/01-header-analysis.md

 ```

 ## Analysis
-1. The 'From' email address "local-part sdv2-noreply" is inconsistent with the display-name Lido DAO provided in the email.

-2. The email appears to be coming from Lido Finance but the originating domain is inconsistent with that of Lido Finance.
+1. The email appears to be coming from Lido Finance but the originating domain is inconsistent with that of Lido Finance.